RCG Home Rescue Team

 Deed in Lieu of Foreclosure

-Best if: You can't sell and want to avoid foreclosure process
+Best if: You can't sell and want to avoid the foreclosure process

 You voluntarily transfer the property to the lender in exchange for release from the mortgage.
 This avoids the foreclosure process and may be less damaging to your credit.